 We ask that you not attend if any of the following is true for you or anyone in your party: Within 14 days before attending the festival you have tested positive, or been exposed to someone who has tested positive for, COVID-19; Within 48 hours prior to attending the festival, you have experienced symptoms of COVID-19 (e.g., a fever of 100.4F or higher, cough, shortness of breath or difficulty breathing, chills, repeated shaking muscle pain/aches, headache, sore throat, loss of taste or smell, nasal congestion, runny nose, vomiting, diarrhea, fatigue or any other symptoms associated with COVID-19 identified by the Centers for Disease Control and Prevention); Within 14 days prior to attending the festival, you have travelled to any international territory identified by federal or applicable state or local governments as being subject to travel or quarantine advisories due to COVID-19.
 Please be respectful to fellow guests, staff, volunteers, vendors, and artists who choose to maintain physical distancing from others.
 Thank you for your cooperation and patience – we can’t wait to see you!
 We are trying to maintain as safe an environment as possible but we need your help to do so.
 So if you fall into any of the above categories, stay home and be safe!
 If you test positive at the event, you

 will be asked to leave the event.
-You will get your ticket rolled over to a future Dinah, when you’re feeling better.
+We will roll your ticket over to a future Dinah, when you’re feeling better.

-WILL FACE COVERINGS BE REQUIRED INDOORS AT THE PSCC AND ASIA SF PS PARTIES?
+WILL FACE COVERINGS BE REQUIRED INDOORS AT MARGARITAVILLE AND OTHER DINAH PARTIES?

 Masks are not currently required for indoor or outdoor festival spaces in Palm Springs.

 WILL THE EVENT LOCATIONS HAVE COVID COMPLIANT CLEANING PROTOCOL?